 Each of the undersigned hereby certifies, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, in his capacity as an officer of Celldex Therapeutics, Inc. (the "Company"), that, to his knowledge, the Annual Report of the Company on Form 10-K for the period ended December 31, 2013 (the "Form 10-K"), fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 (15 U.S.C. §78m or 78o(d)) and that the information contained in such report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, in his capacity as an officer of Celldex Therapeutics, Inc. (the "Company"), that, to his knowledge, the Annual Report of the Company on Form 10-K for the period ended December 31, 2014 (the "Form 10-K"), fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 (15 U.S.C. §78m or 78o(d)) and that the information contained in such report fairly presents, in all material respects, the financial condition and results of operations of the Company.
 This written statement is being furnished to the Securities and Exchange Commission as an exhibit to the Form 10-K. A signed original of this statement has been provided to the Company and will be retained by the Company and furnished to the Securities and Exchange Commission or its staff upon request.

-Date: March 3, 2014 By: /s/ By: /s/ ANTHONY S. MARUCCI ame: Anthony S. Marucci tle: President and Chief Executive Officer Date: March 3, 2014 By: /s/ /s/ AVERY W. CATLIN ame: Avery W. Catlin cle: Senior Vice President and Chief Financial Officer
+Date: February 24, 2015 By: /s/ ANTHONY S. MARUCCI Name: Title: Anthony S. Marucci President and Chief Executive Officer Date: February 24, 2015 By: /s/ AVERY W. CATLIN Name: Title: Avery W. Catlin Senior Vice President and Chief Financial Officer